Typhoid: Symptoms, Causes, and Treatment Options

 At this stage, life-threatening problems are common.
 Signs and symptoms may reappear up to two weeks after the fever has subsided in some persons.

-What are the causes of typhoid?
+What are the Different Types of Typhoid ?

 • Caused by Salmonella typhi bacteria.